 It needs to be:

-But it’s also important that it’s not too easy to access, or you might end up spending part of it for, shall we say, silly reasons.
+But it’s also essential that it’s not too easy to access, or you might end up spending part of it for, shall we say, silly reasons.

 Also, make sure you can easily access your savings account at any time without penalties.
-Don’t be tempted to lock it away for 2-3 years to get a bit more interest.
+Don’t be tempted to lock it away for 2-3 years to get more interest.

 Chasing a 0.5% extra in interest isn’t the point of your emergency fund!